 More information about the reforms and loans programs for domestic students is available here.

 The Law School offers the TC Beirne School of Law LLB Scholarship annually to domestic students enrolled or enrolling in the Bachelor of Laws program.
 Visit the Scholarships and Prizes page for further information.

 Applications must be made through the Queensland Tertiary Admissions Centre (QTAC).

-Applications for both a single LLB and dual degrees with the LLB are made through the University's International Admissions Section.
+Applications for both the LLB(Hons) and dual degrees with the LLB(Hons) are made through the University's International Admissions Section.
 For the requirements and procedure for submitting applications, and to download an application form, visit www.uq.edu.au/study/index.html?id=955.

 - General Enquiries